The Powerful Scoop of Coffee Beans

 Lessens Risk for Cancers

 The components found in coffee, namely Polyphenols and antioxidant phytochemicals, are rich in anticarcinogenic properties.
-Hence, drinking coffee can help lessen the risk for certain types of cancer, such as endometrial cancer for women and prostate cancer for men.
+Hence, drinking coffee can help lessen the risk of certain types of cancer, such as endometrial cancer for women and prostate cancer for men.
 Moreover, it can lower one's risk of liver, breast, rectal, and colon cancer.

 -